-- RPs will be required for all IPP scheduled facilities (no change) and any facilities Verve elects to operate on a Facility basis.
-The sum of RPs submitted by a participant must match the participant's NCP plus self-supplied load except where this quantity is changing from one interval to the next. - For each dispatch interval, RPs are to specify a MW target (sent out) with a specified ramp rate from a specified time: - This will make the format of the implied self DIs through RPs consistent with the form of System Management DIs for Balancing in any interval (subject to development of necessary dispatch support tools). - Facilities operating to a RP will thus ramp up or down linearly in an interval and will be operating at a nominated level by the end of the interval. - The linear ramp rates must be realistic estimates of how the participant will dispatch the facility to meet the target level specified, accepting that for practical reasons a facility may not be able to ramp continuously at a uniform rate.
-However, the specified ramp rate should reflect the time the participant expects to take, from the start of the interval, to ramp to the specified target MW level. - The RP will form the reference level for Balancing offers/bids.
+- Resource plansRPs will be required for all IPP scheduled facilities (no change) and any facilities Verve elects to operate on a Facility basis.
+The sum of RPs submitted by a participant must match the participant's NCP plus self-supplied load except where this quantity is changing from one interval to the next. - For each dispatch interval, RPs are to specify a MW target (sent out) with a specified ramp rate from a specified time: - This will make the format of the implied self DIsdispatch instructions through RPs consistent with the form of System Management DIsdispatch instructions for Balancing in any interval (subject to development of necessary dispatch support tools). - Facilities operating to a RP will thus ramp up or down linearly in an interval and will be operating at a nominated level by the end of the interval. - The linear ramp rates must be realistic estimates of how the participant will dispatch the facility to meet the target level specified, accepting that for practical reasons a facility may not be able to ramp continuously at a uniform rate.
+However, the specified ramp rate should reflect the time the participant expects to take, from the start of the interval, to ramp to the specified target MW level.

-- RPs in each interval from each Market Participant must match the energy (MWh) in the corresponding NCP except when the NCP changes from one interval to the next. - When NCP changes from one interval to the next a RP may indicate more or less energy than the relevant NCP, this may result in one of two scenarios: - The total energy provided by the facility is less than NCP (if NCP is increases as illustrated below), or more energy is produced when NCP decreases, this scenario exposes a participant to balancing energy; or - when NCP is increasing (or decreasing) a participant may chose to "overshoot" (or undershoot) the NCP implied MW value, in this scenario a participant will choose a MW target that is above the NCP implied MW value so that the energy produced is equal to the MWhs in the NCP - The RP indicates ramping at 5 MW per minute at the start of interval 2 to a target of 140 MW, equivalent to the MW level implied by the 70 MWh NCP.
+- The RP will form the reference level for Balancing offers/bids. - System Management will accept/reject RPs in response to system security concerns caused by RPs. - The Market Rules and Market Procedures/ Power System Operation Procedures will specify under what circumstances and what actions System Management will use this judgement. - RPs in each interval from each Market Participant must match the energy (MWh) in the corresponding NCP except when the NCP changes from one interval to the next. - When NCP changes from one interval to the next a RP may indicate more or less energy than the relevant NCP, this may result in one of two scenarios: - The total energy provided by the facility is less than NCP (if NCP is increases as illustrated below), or more energy is produced when NCP decreases, this scenario exposes a participant to balancing energy; or - when NCP is increasing (or decreasing) a participant may chose to "overshoot" (or undershoot) the NCP implied MW value, in this scenario a participant will choose a MW target that is above the NCP implied MW value so that the energy produced is equal to the MWhs in the NCP - The RP indicates ramping at 5 MW per minute at the start of interval 2 to a target of 140 MW, equivalent to the MW level implied by the 70 MWh NCP.

-Note: RPs will contain sufficient information for half hour market processes and will not need to account for the level of Balancing or Ancillary Services that may be accepted by System Management.
+Note: RPs will contain sufficient information for half hour market processes and will not need to account for the level of Balancing or Ancillary Services that may be accepted by System

+Management.
 Bids and offers for Balancing and Ancillary Services will be submitted relative to the RPs.
-Renominations and operational protocols will provide for System Management to receive all information needed for secure operation of the power system through the Final Balancing Merit Order (Final BMO) and within half hour operational details e.g. short term interactions between Resource Plan ramping and Balancing capability (for additional information see Box 9).
+Renominations and operational protocols will provide for System Management to receive all information needed for secure operation of the power system through the Real Time Balancing Merit Order [RTBMOFinal BMO] and within half hour operational details e.g. short term interactions between Resource Plan ramping and Balancing capability (for additional information see Box 9).